slott56/slott56.github.io/Pelican/content/blog/2005/11/2005_11_02-multi_lingual_solutions_explore_in_python_implement_in_java.rst

 finite number of slots for large complex things in our heads.
 I don't follow many professional sports.
 I have a limited facility with XSLT.
 Maybe it's an optimization trade-off: I opted for Python, SQL, Java and America's Cup Yacht Racing.
-Perhaps Kontrawize choose the Ukelele instead of Python?
+Perhaps Kontrawize choose the Ukulele instead of Python?